webmasterkai/wayoffthegrid/docs/orientation/6-propulsion.md

 ## Alternators

 Two high output alternators are fitted on the engine.
-Switches for both are located under the aft cabin berth.
-The 120A alternator is left on all the time and the 150A is turned on as needed.
-Full charging will start 30 seconds after engine is above 1000 RPMS on 120 the amps alternator.
-The 150A alternator has a 90 second delay.
+A switch for the 12v 150Amp alternator is located under the aft cabin berth.
+Full charging will start 90 seconds after engine is above 1000 RPMS on the 12v 150 amp alternator.
+The 28v 185 Amp alternator begins charging the house bank above 800 RPM.
+Currently set for 27.9v.

-- 125 amp Power Max
+- 28v 185 amp American Power HPI Alternator
-  - 47.4 inch 1/2 x 47 & 3/8 (12.5/13mm x 1205mm) belt Gates Green stripe (carquest #9470); tension is 65-70 lbs or 1/2 inch deflection
+  - 10 groove belt
-- 150 amp Powerlin
+- 150 amp Powerline
   - Gates Green Stripe XL Belt 9540 13A1370 - 1/2" x 54-3/8" (12.5/13mm x 1380mm).
 Tension is 80 lbs or 1/2 inch deflection.

 ## Transmission